 A Member in Public Practice conducts the audit of a group financial report of a large manufacturing company.
 The Member is the group engagement partner as defined by ASA 600 Special Considerations - Audits of a Group Financial Report (Including the Work of Component Auditors).
 There are a number of subsidiaries in the group and to complete the audit, the Member plans to use component auditors to audit five of the ten subsidiaries of the group.

-In these circumstances paragraph 1.6 applies and the group audit is excluded from the scope of this Guidance Note.
+In these circumstances paragraph 1.6 of APES GN 30 applies and the Engagement is excluded from the scope of this Guidance Note.

 Appendix 2